 The European steel industry has hit rock bottom.
-That makes its stocks cheap – and me, in the fashion of Warren Buffet – curious.
-That’s why I checked the Obermatt rankings for European raw material stocks.
+That makes its stocks cheap – and Dr. Stern, in the fashion of Warren Buffet – curious.
+That’s why he checked the Obermatt rankings for European raw material stocks.
 The result?
 The Norsk Hydro stock has excellent rankings.

 The company from Norway produces aluminum, a material that has many applications.
 Teslas, for instance, are made completely from aluminum, just like most electric cars.
 It’s lighter and harder than steel (and for this reason, as some Tesla drivers may know, more expensive to repair).